metacpan/metacpan-cpan-extracted/distros/A/AsposeSlidesCloud-SlidesApi/README.md

 # Perl REST API to Process Presentation in Cloud
 This repository contains Aspose.Slides Cloud SDK for Perl source code.
 This SDK allows you to [process & manipulate PPT, PPTX, ODP, OTP](https://products.aspose.cloud/slides/perl) using Aspose.slides Cloud REST APIs in your Perl applications.

-You may want to check out Aspose free [[PowerPoint to Word Converter]](https://products.aspose.app/slides/conversion/ppt-to-word) because it is a live implementation of one of the most popular conversion processes.
+You may want to check out Aspose free [PPT to PDF](https://products.aspose.app/slides/conversion), [PPT to Word](https://products.aspose.app/slides/conversion/ppt-to-word), and [PPT to JPG](https://products.aspose.app/slides/conversion/ppt-to-jpg) converters because they are live implementations of popular conversion processes.

 ## Presentation Processing Features